 Wave reports can be compiled and exported covering topics including profit/loss, sales tax, cash flow, comparative and others.
 Exchange rate calculations are calculated automatically, and all transactions are searchable by description.
 Like FreshBooks, it's a double-entry software.

 Invoicing and Payments

-Wave's invoice builder offers a fair number of features.
-With Wave, users can add their company logo, customize colors, add customer notes, calculate taxes, and include estimates.
-But FreshBooks' invoice builder does all that and includes a few more key features that Wave is missing: It includes hourly time tracking, displays discounts, and supports file attachments.
+Comparing Wave and FreshBooks' invoicing capabilities for a small business, Wave isn't bad, but FreshBooks offers more.
+With Wave, users can add their company logo to invoices, customize colors, add customer notes, calculate taxes, and include estimates.
+But FreshBooks' invoice builder does all that and includes hourly time tracking, displays discounts, and supports file attachments.